-The Bavarian Department of State-owned Palaces, Gardens and Lakes, otherwise known as the Palace Department, is one of the most traditional administrative departments in the Free State of Bavaria.
+The Bavarian Administration of Palaces, Gardens and Lakes, otherwise known as the Bavarian Palace Administration, is one of the most traditional administrative departments in the Free State of Bavaria.
 Created as part of the administration at the court of the electors and kings, it is today one of the largest public authorities responsible for museums in Germany.
 It is also responsible for a very special historical heritage: the many magnificent court gardens, palace parks, gardens and lakes.

 Many administrative offices are also responsible for historic gardens.
 Whether they are baroque formal gardens or 19th-century landscape parks, the gardens looked after by the external administrative offices are tourist attractions as well as important recreational areas for the local people.

 The 21 lakes looked after by the Bavarian Administration of Palaces, Gardens and Lakes are among this region's main attractions.
 The three external offices at the Ammersee, Chiemsee and Starnberger See are also responsible for fishing rights, the allocation of mooring buoys and landing stages and rental contracts for boat mooring places.

 Contact persons at external administrative offices and branches